ChristianNHill/LP-MF-Able/Enclosure/README.md

-# AI Noise Light Painting Enclosure Files
+# Magnetic Field Light Painting Enclosure Files

 All Files were ordered using PCBWay.
 Also tested on a Prusa Mk3s printer.